Botxo: popular name by which the City of Bilbao is known, because of its position in a ‘hole’, surrounded by mountains.

 Located on this side of the river, the reservoir for drinking water called Urgozo (8) accumulated 1,800 m3 from a nearby spring which, initially, were collected in the gallery of an old copper mine.
 Built in 1921 to designs by Gregorio Ibarreche, it facilitated supplies of fresh water to ships that required it, using the cistern tugboat Auntz, now exhibited in the dry dock at the Maritime Museum.
 From its initial buildings, the house and warehouse next to it have disappeared, demolished in the 1990s when they had served their purpose.

-Inserted (9) into the row of houses and factories, this 1952 building will be preserved in the plan to remodel the area to house the Video game University (BETA 1) and the AS FABRICK Project - Initiative of advanced services and digital economy - (BETA 2).
+Inserted (9) into the row of houses and factories, this 1951 building will be preserved in the plan to remodel the area to house the Video game University (BETA 1) and the AS FABRICK Project - Initiative of advanced services and digital economy - (BETA 2).

 Until its transfer to another town in Bizkaia, the company was engaged in cold metal stamping in this building, which consists of a ground floor and two upper floors for production, with another upstairs floor with housing.
 It is defined by with the prominent corner tower containing the staircase and a remarkable unevenly laid out rear extension.

 You may not find any remains of this company by the time you do this walk (10).
 Today, the only part still standing is the gatehouse and, separated by a plot of land, the skeleton of the former offices of the company, which produced plastics.
 The gatehouse was in fact part of a wood company that was designed by Manuel Galíndez at the beginning of the century and it uses this material extensively in this building, as he would do in the Maderas Españolas building 800 m further on, which is much better preserved.